AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 ```
 ![alt text](https://github.com/AnderGray/pba.jl/blob/master/doc/plots/GaussianCopula.png "Gaussian copula with a correlation of 0.7")

 The density can be plotted using the `plotDensity()` function.
-A copula C is the function C:[0,1] &rarr;[0,1]<sup>d</sup>, where d is the dimension of the copula.
-The copula can be evaluated and sampled in the following way:
+A copula C is the function C:[0,1]<sup>d</sup> &rarr;[0,1], where d is the dimension of the copula.
+Only bivariate copulas are considered so far in `pba.jl`.
+A copula can be evaluated and sampled in the following way:

 ```julia